ITfoxtec/FoxIDs/docs/deployment-window-iis.md

 16. Set **Startup type:** to `Automatic` and click **OK**
 17. Run `opensearch-service.bat start` to start the OpenSearch Windows Service

 OpenSearch is default started with a self-signed certificate.
-You can configure a domain and a certificate but, in this guide, the self-signed certificate is retained and FoxIDs is configured to accept the certificate.
+You can configure a domain and a certificate, but in this guide, the self-signed certificate is retained and FoxIDs is configured to accept the certificate.

 Configure OpenSearch in both the FoxIDs site and the FoxIDs Control site in the `appsettings.json` files, located in e.g. `C:\inetpub\FoxIDs\appsettings.json` and `C:\inetpub\FoxIDs.Control\appsettings.json`